• Skip to main content

 • Ground red pepper and ground black pepper: enhance the spread’s flavors and give it a barely perceptible kick.

-4. Cover and refrigerate until you are ready to serve.
+1. Cover and refrigerate until you are ready to serve.
+Serve with your choice of crackers, or see serving suggestions below.

 Pimento cheese in a small wooden bowl with a knife and crackers.